espruino/EspruinoDocs/tutorials/Single Button Combination Lock.md

 Software
 -------

-The first step is respond when a button is pressed.
-Let's just
+The first step is respond when a button is pressed...
 Connect to the Espruino and copy and paste this into the left-hand window:

 ```
 function buttonWatcher(e) {